AR Exhibit | Developing Strong Minds: Exploring the Evolution from Deanwood to Carver to IDEA

 George Washington Carver

-Indigo Creative Works was commissioned to design and produce an Augmented Reality Installation, “Developing Strong Minds: Exploring the Evolution from Deanwood to Carver to IDEA” for IDEA’s 20th Anniversary Gala.
+Indigo Creative Works was commissioned to design and produce an Augmented Reality Exhibit Activation, “Developing Strong Minds: Exploring the Evolution from Deanwood to Carver to IDEA” for IDEA’s 20th Anniversary Gala.

 The immersive installation guides visitors through a journey of IDEA's storied educational roots and the history behind the school's historic building from the Deanwood School (1909 to 1945) to Carver Elementary (1946 to 1988) to IDEA (1999 to the present).
 Visitors used a mobile app to reveal augmented reality content and experience eye-to-eye storytelling that traces the schools' students, faculty, history, and origin from the past to the present, bringing alive memories and the rich, little-know stories of Washington, DC’s historic black Deanwood’s early community pride, cultural movements, resilience, and scholarly achievements.